hizegi/notes/dom_events/DOM_Events.md

 -  How interactions create events
 -  How Events trigger code
 -  How code responds to users
--  Practice binding events to single and multiple DOM elements
+-  Practice binding events to DOM elements

 ### Why is this important?
 - So far we've had a lot of stand alone functional JavaScript exercises.
 In our Intro to DOM lesson, we finally started seeing the **interaction between HTML/CSS and JavaScript.**
 - Today we will expand our understanding of how the DOM and JavaScript begin to allow user functionality and in-depth interaction.

-## DOM Events Exercise!
+## DOM Events Drill!

 #### Groups: 2-3 students
 #### Time: 4 minutes